-As currency exchange rates in Asia fluctuate often we ask that you refer to the following website for daily exchange rates: www.xe.com As of Feb 2012 the exchange rate for NEPAL was 1 USD = 78.76 NPR (Nepalese Rupees).
+As currency exchange rates in Asia fluctuate often we ask that you refer to the following website for daily exchange rates: www.xe.com.
 There are many ATM machines that accept both Visa and Mastercard but these are limited to major cities.
 Major credit cards are accepted in most shops but they may charge a 2-4% transaction fee.

 Please also make sure you have access to at least an additional USD $200 (or equivalent) as an ‘emergency’ fund, to be used when circumstances outside our control (ex. a natural disaster) require a change to our planned route.
 This is a rare occurrence!

 All departure taxes should be included in your international flight ticket.